USB 3.2 and 3.1 Explained: What's Gen 1, Gen 2 and Gen 2x2?

 What Colors are USB 3.2 / USB 3.1 Ports?

-However, it's also possible that ports will just be black, which doesn't indicate anything at all.
-Your best bet for determining speeds is look at the spec sheet for any device, whether it's a USB hub, an SSD or a motherboard.
+However, it's also possible that ports will just be black, which indicates nothing at all.
+Your best bet for determining speeds is to look at the spec sheet for any device, whether it's a USB hub, an SSD, or a motherboard.

 What Cables Do You Need for USB 3.2 / USB 3.1?

 If you have a USB 3.2 Gen 2 port and want to take advantage of its 10 Gbps speed, look for a cable that supports 10 Gbps (it could be USB 3.2 Gen 2 or USB 3.1 Gen 2) and a peripheral that does the same.
-If you want to get 20 Gbps speeds, all three pieces: the port, the peripheral and the cable, must support that speed.
+If you want to reach 20 Gbps, all three components — the port, the peripheral, and the cable — must support that speed.

 What Can I Do with USB 3.2 or USB 3.1?

-USB 3.2 Gen 1 and USB 3.1 Gen 1 run at up to 5 Gbps speeds, which in and of itself, is more than most peripherals require on their own.
-Wired mice and keyboards, even those with high polling rates, don't even max out the USB 2.0's 480 Mbps limit.
-However, some of the best webcams, require USB 3.2 / 3.1 / 3.0 connectivity, especially when they're delivering 30 fps at 2K or 4K resolutions.
+USB 3.2 Gen 1 and USB 3.1 Gen 1 run at up to 5 Gbps, which, in and of itself, is more than most peripherals require on their own.
+Wired mice and keyboards, even those with high polling rates, don't even reach the USB 2.0 limit of 480 Mbps.
+However, some of the best webcams require USB 3.2 / 3.1 / 3.0 connectivity, especially when they're delivering 30 fps at 2K or 4K resolutions.

-If you're using a USB hub, you'll want at least a 5 Gbps connection, because all of the peripherals connected to that hub will be sharing that bandwidth.
-So, if you have a mouse, a keyboard and a webcam all plugged into the same hub, they will definitely need at least the 5 Gbps that USB 3.2 Gen 1 / USB 3.1 Gen 1 provides.
+If you're using a USB hub, you'll want at least a 5 Gbps connection, since all the peripherals connected to it will share that bandwidth.
+So, if you have a mouse, a keyboard, and a webcam all plugged into the same hub, they will definitely need at least the 5 Gbps that USB 3.2 Gen 1 / USB 3.1 Gen 1 provides.

 Monitors or docking stations that use DisplayLink technology, which allows your computer to output video over a standard USB Type-A port, often require 5 Gbps speeds.